aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 > Note: we need to use the --force flag when linking older versions of php

+Before switching the version we also stop any running php-fpm instance for the latest version and afterwards we start the php-fpm service for the version we switched to.

-If we look in `/usr/local/bin/` and  `/usr/local/sbin/` before executing the commands we see the following php binary file symlinks pointing to the latest version homebrew install directories:
+If we look in `/usr/local/bin/` and  `/usr/local/sbin/` before executing the `brew unlink php && brew link --force php@7.2` command, we see the following php binary file symlinks pointing to the latest version homebrew install directories:

 ```bash
 /usr/local/sbin/php-fpm -> /usr/local/Cellar/php/7.3.5/sbin/php-fpm